-Interregional cooperation can support European regions in delivering a greener, low-carbon and resilient Europe by enabling them to integrate successful experiences and policies from other regions into their own regional programmes in areas including promoting the transition to a circular economy, climate change adaptation, water management, risk prevention and disaster resilience, energy efficiency measures, investing in biodiversity and green infrastructures.
+Interregional cooperation can support European regions in delivering a greener, low-carbon and resilient Europe, in line with the European Green Deal, by enabling them to integrate successful experiences and policies from other regions into their own regional programmes in areas including promoting the transition to a circular economy, climate change adaptation, water management, risk prevention and disaster resilience, energy efficiency measures, investing in biodiversity and green infrastructures.
+Where relevant, the programme can promote and enrich the activities and outputs of the regional programmes.